Connect with us

 Ribbed (deformed) bars provide better anchoring for concrete.
 PHOTO | FILE

-The Kenya Bureau of Standards recently announced that, beginning April 1 builders will only be allowed to use ribbed steel bars for reinforcement of concrete – in what is expected to boost construction safety.
+The Kenya Bureau of Standards (Kebs) has said that beginning April 1 builders will only be allowed to use ribbed steel bars for reinforcement of concrete to boost construction safety.

 The regulator imposed a total ban on production, importation and usage of the material, but gave traders till April 1 to clear their stocks.

-“(Following) a meeting between Kebs management and representatives of the steel industry and the Kenya Association of Manufacturers, it was resolved that as from April 1 , 2017, only ribbed bars shall be manufactured and offered for sale in the country,” said Kebs managing director Charles Ongwae.
+“As from April 1, 2017, only ribbed bars shall be manufactured and offered for sale in the country,” said Kebs managing director Charles Ongwae.

 The directive means that manufacturers, importers and hardware shops that will not have cleared their stock by the deadline are likely to incur huge losses since the material has also been outlawed in Uganda.